Mudlet/Mudlet/README.md

 * Discord integration
 * Completely themable
 * Open-source and Free
-* Cross platform: Windows, macOS and Linux
+* Cross platform: runs on Windows, macOS and Linux
-    * full compatibility: run same scripts on any of the above
+* Full compatibility: run same scripts on any of the above

 <details>
   <summary>Explain?</summary>